ocristian/java-box/lambdas-and-streams/README.md

 _Imperative_

-values associated with names can be changed the order of execution of commands forms a contrat, if it's changed, the behavior of app may change
+values associated with names can be changed the order of execution of commands forms a contract, if it's changed, the behavior of app may change

 _Functional_